timothyshores/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A: DOM refers to the Document Object Model which is am API or Application programming interface for HTML documents.
+It can manipulate the structure, style and content of a page.

 2. What is an event?

+A: An event is an action that occurs within the DOM.
+Some examples of events include when a user clicks on something in the page, presses a button on their keyboard, entering information in a form or submitting a form.

 3. What is an event listener?

+A: An event listener is a function that is called the specified action is taken on a given object.
+A common example of this is when developers create an element that is meant to change the behavior of a website such as submit or sign up button.

 4. Why would we convert a NodeList into an Array?

+A: The best reason to convert a NodeList into an Array is to gain access to all of the Array __proto__ methods.

 5. What is a component?

+A: A Component is a reusable piece of code typically consisting of HTML, CSS and Javascript.
+It can be reused multiple times.
+Good examples of components involve social media "cards" such as Facebook statuses, Twitter Tweets, Instagram newsfeed posts and Pinterest cards.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* ✅ Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* ✅ Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* ✅ Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* ✅ You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product